-1. Submit a completed application form.
-Applications are available by contacting the Admissions office or on the internet (www.mccks.edu/admissions/appintro.html).

-2. Request official transcript(s) be sent to MCC as specified:
+- 1. Submit a completed application form.
+Applications are available by contacting the Admissions office or can be completed online from the Future Students section of the college website. - 2.
+Request official transcript(s) be sent to MCC as specified:

 New Freshmen, high school graduates with no earned college credits since the summer after high school graduation, must have your high school send the college an official transcript showing at least six semesters' work, and a final transcript for proof of graduation.